 ![Image 4: [Matcha Ice Cream] "Kaminari Ichisa" is a very impressive, extra-rich gelato made with 3.5% tea leaves.](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2023/06/23/45bbbaa0e935bc6bd6f5328bdd04fad9585ea1b8_xlarge.jpg)

-There is also a "Koicha Warabi" (950 yen) that uses the same gelato, and this one is made like a parfait.
-You can enjoy the contrast of flavors and textures by tasting the koicha gelato with the chewy jelly, the crispy puffs, and the soft crushed warabi mochi.
+There is also the "Okoicha Warabi Gelato" (950 yen), which uses the same gelato and is made like a parfait.
+You can enjoy the contrast of flavors and textures, tasting the koicha gelato alongside chewy jelly, crispy puffs, and soft crushed warabi mochi.

 They also have ice cream made with roasted green tea (500 yen) and ice cream with 2.5% matcha (600 yen), so we recommend trying them all to compare the flavors.